Harkness Peak Fire Lookout, CA 2019

 Lassen Volcanic National Park is rarity in abundance: active volcanoes, strange and magnificent hydrothermals, and an historic fire lookout still in use today.
 This project’s made for the adventurous preservationists among us!

 PROJECT PARTNER: Lassen Volcanic National Park

 SESSION DATES: September 15-20 | September 22-27

-LOCATION: Our campsite is located on on the edge of the wilderness that contains the lookout, and we will hike up to the lookout each day, carrying our own water and personal gear.
+LOCATION: Our campsite was located on on the edge of the wilderness that contains the lookout, and we hiked up to the lookout each day, carrying our own water and personal gear.
 The path to the lookout is steep – climbing 1,300′ over 1.5 miles.
-An adequate level of physical fitness is required for this project.
+An adequate level of physical fitness was required for this project.
 Email email@example.com with any questions.

 HistoriCorps does not charge for its volunteering projects.
 The majority of project costs are covered by our project partners and grants, but as a 501(c)(3) nonprofit organization, HistoriCorps relies on donations to continue engaging volunteers to save significant historical sites across America for generations to come.
 Your donation of any amount will make an incredible difference!
 Increase your impact – make a generous gift today.